cla-bit/PayStackEase/docs/source/bulkcharges.rst

         :type id_or_code: str
         :param status: The status of the bulk charge batch.
         :type status: str, optional
-        :param per_page: The number of records to return per page.
+        :param per_page: The number of records to return per page (default: 50).
         :type per_page: int, optional
-        :param page: The page to return.
+        :param page: The page to return (default: 1).
         :type page: int, optional
         :param from_date: The starting date of the bulk charge batch.
         :type from_date: date, optional